نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-Results and discussion: In the treatments of syrup and sweet paste with supplements, as well as the average of different ages, a significant difference was observed in the growth of hypopharyngeal glands, so that the highest growth was at 9 days, then at 6 days, at 12 days, and finally at 3 days (P < 0.05), while in the control treatment, there was no significant difference in the growth of hypopharyngeal glands at different ages.
-Comparing the average of different treatments as well as the ages of 6 and 9 days, the highest growth of hypopharyngeal glands was in the sucrose syrup treatment with supplements, which was significantly different from the other two treatments (P < 0.05).
-The trend of head and chest weight changes in the sucrose syrup treatment with supplements was different from the other two treatments in a way that at the ages of 6, 9, and 12 days, the head weight was significantly higher than at the age of 3 days (P < 0.05).
+Results and discussion: In the treatments of syrup and sweet paste with supplements, as well as the average of different ages, a significant difference was observed in the growth of hypopharyngeal glands, so that the highest growth was observed at 9 days, then at 6 days, at 12 days, and finally at 3 days (P<0.05), while in the control treatment, there was no significant difference in the growth of hypopharyngeal glands at different ages.
+Comparing the average of different treatments as well as the ages of 6 and 9 days, the highest growth of hypopharyngeal glands was in the sucrose syrup treatment with supplements, which was significantly different from the other two treatments (P<0.05).
+The trend of head and chest weight changes in the sucrose syrup treatment with supplements was different from the other two treatments in a way that at the ages of 6, 9, and 12 days, the head weight was significantly higher than at the age of 3 days (P<0.05).
 The results of the experiment also showed that the weight of the bee head has a positive correlation with the growth of the hypopharyngeal glands and can be used as an indicator of the growth rate of the hypopharyngeal glands.
-In the present experiment, the nurse bees' head weight and the growth rate of hypopharyngeal gland acini at six days and nine days in syrup treatment with supplements were higher compared to other ages, which is consistent with the report of another researcher who reported that amino acid supplement feeding causes colony growth.
-The bees who received Prody 400 had a higher breast weight compared to the control group.
+In the present experiment, the nurse bees' head weight and the growth rate of hypopharyngeal gland acini at 6 and 9 days in syrup treatment with supplements were higher compared to other ages, which is consistent with other studies that reported that amino acid supplement feeding causes colony growth.
+The bees that received the Prody 400 supplement had a higher breast weight compared to the control group.
 Other research reports also showed that the chest weight of honey bees increases when using amino acid supplements.
-This issue is important from the point of view that the flight muscle mass increases bee grazing and, consequently, colony growth.
+This issue is important from the point of view that the flight muscle mass increases with bee grazing and, consequently, colony growth.
 Adult honey bees, which are responsible for grazing, need strong flight muscles of the thorax to collect pollen and nectar.
 The fresh and dry weight of the thorax is a measure of flight muscle growth.

-Conclusions: From the results of this experiment, it can be concluded that the use of the Prody 400 supplement, which contains amino acids, minerals and vitamins, during the absence or deficiency of protein substances (pollen) can affect the growth of hypopharyngeal glands as well as growth.
+Conclusions: The use of the Prody 400 supplement during the absence or deficiency of protein substances (pollen) can affect the growth of hypopharyngeal glands as well as growth.
 The chest has a positive effect on better performance in the grazing periods of honey bees.
-Also, the use of this supplement increases the colony population by strengthening the nurse bees to produce more royal jelly.
-The results of this experiment also show that the head weight of nurse bees has a positive correlation with the growth of hypopharyngeal glands and can be used as an indicator of the degree of growth of hypopharyngeal glands.
+Also, the use of this supplement increased the colony population by strengthening the nurse bees to produce more royal jelly.
+The results of this experiment also showed that the head weight of nurse bees had a positive correlation with the growth of hypopharyngeal glands and can be used as an indicator of the degree of growth of hypopharyngeal glands.